-Youth Science Canada is pleased to announce the eight recipients of its 2013 Distinguished Service Award.
+Youth Science Canada is pleased to announce the ten recipients of its 2017 Distinguished Service Award.
 The Awards annually recognize up to ten volunteers and staff who have made an outstanding contribution, through innovation, long service, or leadership, to the organization or its programs at any level.
-Nominations are submitted by any two volunteers or staff at any level (by January 31) and selection of the recipients is made by the National Science Fair Committee.
+Nominations are submitted by any two volunteers or staff at any level (by January 31) and selection of the recipients is made by the National Policy Advisory Committee.

 Top - left to right: Read more